-10.2.2.3.
-Results
+10.2.2 (3) Results

-Results of a 170-day observation period are presented in figures 10.16 and 10.17 as timedeflection curves.
+Results of a 170 day observation period are presented in Figs. 10.16 and 10.17 as time-deflection curves.
 The initial deflections are included in the total deflection for information and comparison purposes.

 10.2.3.
-Interpretation of Column Test Results
+Interpretation of Column Test results.

-10.2.3.1.
-Short-Term Destructive Tests
+10.2.3.(1) Short-Term Destructive Tests.

-Figure 10.18 shows a plot of test results for columns with major axis load eccentricity, together with computed interaction curves for both the column cross section and the overall column slenderness effects.
-This figure also shows interaction curves derived from performance criteria for lower-story columns.
+Fig 10.18 shows a plot of test results for columns with major axis load eccentricity, together with computed interaction curves for both the column cross section and the over-all column slenderness effects.
+This figure also shows interaction curves derived from performance criteria for lower story columns.

-Curve C is the locus of extreme values of combined axial loads and end moments which the columns must be able to resist in the direction of their major axis.
-Critical loading conditions for columns were found to be 1.5D + 1.8L and 1.25 (D + L + H).
-The actual points plotted for these component requirements correspond to 1/0.8 times the critical loading, where 0.8 represents an understrength factor.
-The requirement here is similar to that explained in the commentary to section 4.4.5 of this report; namely, that in the absence of a laboratory sample of large size, individual columns are required to exhibit a strength in excess of their ultimate loading requirement.
-The ultimate moment imposed on the column by wind load was assumed to be 1/7 of the computed ultimate moment imposed on the frame in the absence of walls.
-This assumption is based on the test results illustrated in figure 9.10, which compares horizontal wind deflections of the total system to these of the system with walls removed.
-Curve A of figure 10.18 is a theoretical interaction diagram for crosssectional capacity, computed for the combinations of vertical load and moment which would cause failure in columns with a concrete compressive strength of 7,000 psi, which was the concrete compressive strength of column 9.
-Curve B is a similar interaction curve for the specified concrete compressive strength of 4,500 psi.
+Curve "C" is the locus of extreme values of combined axial loads and end moments which the columns must be able to resist in the direction of their major axis.
+Critical loading conditions for columns were found to be 1.5D + 1.8L and 1.25(D + L + H).
+The actual points plotted for these component requirements correspond to $\frac{1}{0.8}$ times the critical loading, where 0.8 represents an understrength factor.
+The requirement here is similar to that explained in the commentary to Section 4.4.5. of this report; namely, that in the absence of a laboratory sample of large size individual columns are required to exhibit a strength in excess of their ultimate loading requirement.
+The ultimate moment imposed on the column by wind load was assumed to be $\frac{1}{7}$ of the computed ultimate moment imposed on the frame in the absence of walls.
+This assumption is based on the test results illustrated in Fig. 9.10, which compares horizontal wind deflections of the total system to that of the system with walls removed.
+Curve (A) of Fig. 10.18 is a theoretical interaction diagram for cross-sectional capacity, computed for the combinations of vertical load and moment which would cause failure in columns with a concrete compressive strength of 7,000 psi, which was the concrete compressive strength of Column 9.
+Curve (B) is a similar interaction curve for the specified concrete compressive strength of 4,500 psi.

-The total maximum moment acting on a column is the end moment plus an additional moment which equals the product of the applied vertical load times the maximum deflection of the column.
-To determine the combination of maximum axial load and maximum end moment that can be imposed on a column at its supports, the maximum column moment in interaction curves A and B, which represent the total cross-sectional capacity of the columns, must be reduced by the value of $P \times dh$, which is the product of axial load and maximum column net deflection at column failure.
-Curve B'has been plotted to account for this moment reduction at the specified concrete compressive strength of 4,500 psi.13 Curve B' is therefore the interaction curve of ultimate loads and ultimate end moments which a column, constructed in accordance with the plans and specifications for this system, should be theoretically expected to resist.
-It may be noted by comparing Curves B' and C' that the theoretical column capacity exceeds the required critical loading by a considerable margin.
+The total maximum moment acting in a column is the end moment plus an additional moment which equals the product of the applied vertical load times the maximum deflection of the column.
+To determine the combination of maximum axial load and maximum end moment that can be imposed on a column at its supports, the maximum column moment in Interaction Curves (A) and (B) which represent the total cross-sectional capacity of the columns must be reduced by the value of P x dh, which is the product of axial load and maximum column net deflection at column failure.
+Curve (B') has been plotted to account for this moment reduction at the specified concrete compressive strength of 4,500 psi.\ Curve (B') is therefore the interaction curve of ultimate loads and ultimate end moments which a column, constructed in accordance with the plans and specifications for this system, should be theoretically expected to resist.
+It may be noted by comparing Curves (B') and (C) that the theoretical column capacity exceeds the required critical loading by a considerable margin.